Welcome | Sign In

 Intel's Tardy Centrino 2 Makes Entrance

-Intel (Nasdaq: INTC) marked the fifth anniversary of its Centrino line Tuesday with the launch of Centrino 2 platform for notebook PCs.
+Intel marked the fifth anniversary of its Centrino line Tuesday with the launch of Centrino 2 platform for notebook PCs.
 The chipmaker will offer the platform with a range of five new Intel Core 2 Duo processors and later this quarter, the company will release a quad-core version of the platform.

 The processor, chipset and wireless combo offers users up to 50 percent faster performance when multitasking, greater range and better wireless performance, as well as increased battery life that will allow consumers to watch an entire Blu-ray movie without using up the battery.